 The comparison school’s reading program offered strong support for appeal, a conducive environment, non accountability and distributed time to read.
 Staff were trained but with little follow up.
 Students had quite a bit of access but mostly in the classroom or the school library so there were some limits to access.
 Encouragement was offered but in similar and repeated ways.
 For example, not all teachers modeled reading for students.
 Lastly, the comparison school did not offer students opportunities to respond to what they were reading.

-Pilgreen states her goals for the study on page 39:
+Pilgreen states her goals for the study on page 39 of the SSR Handbook:

 - improved reading comprehension

 - more frequent engagement in outside pleasure reading

 - utilization of a wider range of pleasure-reading resources

 Both schools improved reading comprehension scores and as predicted, Pilgreen’s program with a commitment to all 8 factors showed a higher gain in reading comprehension.
 Both schools improved in students enjoyment of pleasure reading as assessed by a Student Attitude survey.
 Once again, Pilgreen’s group saw higher gains.